Recognition of IB diploma for admission to universities and colleges

 b) One of the three subjects to be taken at higher level for the "International Baccalaureate Diploma/Diplôme du Baccalauréat International", must be Mathematics or a Natural Science subject such as Biology, Chemistry or Physics.

-c) All subjects must have been taken uninterruptedly up to the end of the school career.
+c) All subjects must have been taken uninterruptedly during the 2 year Diploma Programme cycle.

 d) Candidates must earn a minimum IB Grade of 4 on the six compulsory subjects8.